chw081/we-wish-simulator/README.md

 ## **Future Enhancements**

-- 🌟 Add card rarity and special effects.
 - 🏆 Leaderboard to compare collections with friends.
 - 🔄 Implement persistent storage for inventory.
 - 🎨 Design new card themes for holidays and events.
+- 🧙‍♀️ Additional wish probabilities, card designs, and special effects.
+- 🎨 Custom themes and user preferences.
+- 📊 Statistics to track wish results and rare card pull rates.

 ---